u-boot/u-boot/doc/develop/board_best_practices.rst

 following the :doc:`docstyle` and the :doc:`codingstyle` there are some things which are specific to creating a new board port.

-* Implement :doc:`bootstd` to ensure that most operating systems will be supported by the platform.
+* Implement :doc:`bootstd/index` to ensure that most operating systems will be supported by the platform.

 * The platform defconfig file must be generated via `make savedefconfig`.